antoinebelley/Phys_359/Lab1_Zeeman/LabBook.md

 * **14:16**: We are doing the same thing as above but we're now removing the collimator.
 The first try was quite unsuccessful.

+27/01/2020
+__________

+* **13:46**: We found a way to find the center of the circle using cross-corelation.
+Also build a code that extracts the line profile in x and y passing through the center found by the cross correlation and detects peaks and fit gaussians to them.
+We are veryfing that we can obtain the right value for the bohr magneton with the fitting.
+It is in the same order of magnitude, but it seems that the zeeman split lines are one of top of the other.

+* **15:15**: Found the error for the intensity of the pixels by taking two pictures (FP, 0mV), substracting them and taking the average.
+Found an error of 0.6.

+* **15:45**: Trying to add the polarizer to isolate the split lines better.
+    * 90.0 mV (15:46) Polarizer at 0 degree
+    * 90.0 mv (15:53) Polarizer at -45 degree
+    * 90.0 mV (15:54) Polarizer at 45 degree
+* **16:28**: The polarizer does not help.
+It only dims the light
+    * 0.0 mV (16:33) - taking a picture for further analysis
+* **16:36**: We think the tape was the culprit
+* **16:37**: The tape was indeed guilty.
+* **16:38**: Let's put back the polarizer and see what it gives
+* **16:45**: can ignore that picture we just took
+* **16:50**: We cannot obtain results with enough intensity with the polarizer so we gave up...
+Trying to do LG with the new plate.
+* **17:08**: We setup the LG apparatus.
+We are taking a picture with no voltage
+* **17:09**: We're applying some voltage to see if the splitting is better.
+We're at 90.1mv and we are taking a picture
+* **17:28**: We are trying to get a clearer picture since at high voltage, the images are still blurry.
+* **17:30**: Pictures taken but not so conclusive...